Bulk copying SQL Server data from Linux and UNIX

 Row Description

-1 The SQL Server version, where:
+1 The SQL Server version.
+For example:

 7.0 = SQL Server 7.0